 A Navigator to Business Analysis

-I have condensed decades of practical experience, a dozen books, and countless articles into just one book.
+I have condensed decades of practical experience, a dozen books, and countless articles into just one ebook.
 You can learn quickly with this book.

 A Navigator to Business Analysis is a book full of useful tips on communication with business users, obtaining information by observing users’ activities, documenting the results of analysis, getting your point across with visual aids, and more.